theramblingrover/test_insurance/README.md

 ```
 in the root folder of the project.

-Make sure if database accepts connections and run migrations if nessesary:
+Make sure if the database accepts connections and run migrations if nessesary:

 ```
 docker compose up automigrate